-Workforce, Organisation and Wellbeing (WOW) Research Group
+Workforce, Organisation and Wellbeing (WOW) Expert Group

 Our vision is to lead high quality research and educational innovation that will inform practice and support the wellbeing of the healthcare workforce to ensure optimal staff and patient outcomes.